 3. Add dressing aids

-Stroke survivors often find they aren’t able to move as easily as they once did and these devices make it easier for them to dress independently.
+Stroke survivors often find they can’t move as easily as they once did, and these devices help them dress independently.

 1. Assess major appliances for ease of access and safety concerns

-Consider moving your older adult’s favorite food items to lower shelves in the cabinets and refrigerator so they don’t have to reach too high or low to reach them.
+Consider moving your older adult’s favorite food items to lower shelves in the cabinets and the refrigerator so they don’t have to reach too high or too low.

 Sometimes, stroke survivors can also become desensitized to heat, so providing them access to a microwave or replacing the stove with a lowered electric cooktop can help prevent burns.